Amin-rh/Amin-rh/README.md

 ### About me ...!
 ***I am a front-end developer and a student.
-I am currently learning JavaScript and Csharp and would be happy if you could ask me about my skills 📺 📌***
+I am currently learning JavaScript and Python and would be happy if you could ask me about my skills 📺 📌***

 <br/>